Vets-Who-Code/march2021/phaseOneNotes/weekTwo.md

 # Day 3
 ## Content Embedding, HTML Elements, Images / Multimedia HTML Elements, Global HTML Attributes, Growth Mindset

--We discussed having standups.
+- We discussed having standups.
 Questions that will be discussed in the future:
   1. Where you at?
   2. what have you learn?
   3. Anything you need help with?